Yangshuo Guangxi, China Travel Guide

 Electric golf carts are common for short distances, especially around tourist areas and piers.

-Many attractions involve uneven paths or steps.
+Many attractions involve paths that are not level or steps.

 Some newer, larger hotels may offer better accessibility features.
 The region poses challenges for those with mobility impairments.